collabnix/kubelabs/Observability101/observability.md

 ## Lens

-Let's start with one of the most popular cluster observability tools out there: Kube Lens.
+Let's start with one of the most popular cluster observability tools: Kube Lens.
 This is a desktop tool that can be used to perform pretty much anything you would do with the kubectl command line and is very stable and feature-rich.
 If you are a DevOps engineer working with Kubernetes clusters, Lens is a must.
+There are two versions of Lens: the one maintained by Mirantis (https://k8slens.dev) and the Open Lens maintained by the community.
+They both largely have the same features and provide an excellent way to access your cluster without using a host of kubectl commands.

+### Setup

+Since Lens is a desktop tool, the setup is fairly simple - assuming you already have the cluster accessible via kubectl.
+If this is the case, all you have to do is install the desktop application, and your cluster should be there in the catalog section of Lens.
+Once you connect to the cluster, you will be shown a list of resources, all relating to your Kubernetes cluster.
+This will include workloads (such as pods, and jobs), resources such as nodes, networking objects such as services and ingresses, etc...